AllInOne1234/AllInOne1234/README.md

 print("Python")

 #### I hope you enjoy my projects!
-ALL PROJECTS ARE MALWARE FREE UNLESS SPECIFIED IN THE README FILE OR IN DESCRIPTION.
+ALL PROJECTS ARE MALWARE FREE UNLESS SPECIFIED IN THE README.md FILE OR IN DESCRIPTION.

 ### Currently Working On (Priority Top to Bottom):